 In fact, each state has its own regulations about what creates a nexus and international sellers need to keep this in mind when considering whether or not to collect sales tax.
 Learn more about what creates a nexus in sales tax collection.

 2. Registration Requirements

 An international seller is not required to form or incorporate in the U.S. in order to register with the various states, but may register through their foreign entity.
-However, in order to register, almost every state requires the registering entity to have a Federal Employer Identification Number (EIN) (via SalesTaxSupport).
-Abroad, "to register" may strictly mean to incorporate, but international sellers should know that in the U.S., this registration means to create a business entity.
+However, in order to register, almost every state requires the registering entity to have a Federal Employer Identification Number (EIN).
+Abroad, “to register” may strictly mean to incorporate, but international sellers should know that in the U.S., this registration means to create a business entity.
 Further, companies need to register in a state to apply for a sales and/or use tax permit.
 That registration must take place in each state they operate or have a nexus in since uniform sales tax certificates do not cover all states.

 3. Fulfillment By Amazon Creating Nexus

 International sellers also need to understand that using Fulfillment by Amazon (FBA) can also create a nexus.
 With more and more Amazon distribution centers being built all over the United States, this is a critical issue to keep an eye on.

 Toll manufacturing is defined as the practice of when a manufacturer “processes raw materials for semi-finished goods” for a fee.
 For example, an American company uses a toll manufacturer to create or complete a product and the finished product is shipped to the U.S. This could create nexus for that toll manufacturer, making them subject to that state’s sales and use tax requirements.